Weather in Tanzania in May

 May, like April, has a quieter tourist presence than other months.
 As it is still rainy in the early days of the month, there are fewer visitors to the country, meaning most accommodations are less crowded.

 Because of this seasonal trend, most hotels, resorts, or other accommodations will price accordingly, giving better deals and lower rates.
-Because May certainly is not as rainy as April is, particularly in the later weeks, this may be the perfect opportunity to stay in an opulent, luxurious accommodation without having to pay too much to do so!
+Because Tanzania in May certainly is not as rainy as April is, particularly in the later weeks, this may be the perfect opportunity to stay in an opulent, luxurious accommodation without having to pay too much to do so!

 One of the best things about the Great Migration is that it is, essentially, a year-round process.
 The giant herds of this iconic African antelope do not go away, they simply move.
 The wet season has made food plentiful, and you are likely to see the herds grazing as they migrate.